 - Do events need to be displayed at charts as well?

-Metrics and events are separate ‘atoms’ within Tanzu Observability and querying them is a separate task.
-Often times, charts load times are impacted as the events query becomes a bottleneck for rendering a chart, not the actual Tanzu Observability query.
+Metrics and events are separate ‘atoms’ within Aria Apps and querying them is a separate task.
+Often times, charts load times are impacted as the events query becomes a bottleneck for rendering a chart, not the actual Aria Apps query.
 If there is a chart that has ‘noisy’ sources being displayed, its it often a good practice to disable ‘Display Source Events’ at the format section of the chart.
 It can also be adjusted at the dashboard level at ‘Show Events’ at the top right section.

 Ultimately, a lot depends on the underlying data shape as well.
 See this document for metrics naming best practices.